Tax Tips

 Don’t co‐mingle funds

 Your personal expenses should be paid from a personal bank account, and your business bank accounts and business credit cards should be used for business purposes only.
-Of course, if there is money in the
+Of course, if there is money in the business account, and the mortgage is due, it’s tempting to write that check.
+However, to stay under the IRS radar, it’s important to transfer money to your personal bank account to pay personal bills.

 Save for retirement